 Consumer products like textiles, detergents and cosmetics can be ecologically harmful by releasing chemical compounds into the environment during production, use, and disposal, and thereby impact our CO2 emissions.
 One potential way to diminish the hazards caused by consumer goods is to replace the chemical reagents used in industrial processes with novel enzymes to manufacture these products.
 The use of new and improved enzymes in cosmetic ingredients, liquid-based detergents, and in textile processing could reduce CO2 emissions by approximately 42 million tons per year.

 Notwithstanding the fact, that enzymes covering these activities already exist on the market, very few consumer products contain enzymes as these existing enzymes are often expensive or show low performance.

-Dr. Jan Modregger, MBA, Head of Research and Development at EUCODIS Bioscience highlighted:
+Dr. Jan Modregger, MBA, Head of Research and Development at EUCODIS Bioscience, which is now operating under the Biosynth brand highlighted:

 “Enzymes that meet the consumer demands for high performance and stability, and at the same time are environmental friendly and cost-efficient need to be developed using cutting-edge technologies.
 Developing such innovative enzymes is one of the major goals of Eucodis in this FuturEnzyme project.”